The rise of the internet has brought about a rise in gig economy jobs, and this trend is not going to fade any time soon.

 Here are my top picks for the best gig economy jobs in 2020

-We have different types of gig economy jobs out there, but here are the top 15 gig economy jobs for both introverts and people who love people.
+We have different examples of gig economy jobs, but here are the top 15 gig economy jobs for both introverts and people who love people.

 Grocery or food delivery gigs have become so popular nowadays.
 People who have busy lives find it difficult to wait in line at the grocery store.
 They prefer hiring someone to do the shopping for them.